Ganymede0/ansible_peertube_core/README.md

 This role installs PeerTube and configures required services (including Nginx and PostgreSQL), assuming that all dependencies are already correctly installed.

 Currently, it works only with **Debian 11 (bullseye)**.
+Support for Debian 12 (bookworm) is in the works.

+Also note that this role is designed to **deploy** PeerTube and not to **update** it.
+If you already installed PeerTube and want to update it, it is advised to follow the official [PeerTube upgrade instructions](https://docs.joinpeertube.org/install/any-os#upgrade) before playing a new version of this role.

 # Variables

 ## Version of PeerTube

 The version of PeerTube that this role will install is defined in `vars/main.yml`.
-It is currently **5.2.0**.
+It is currently **6.0.2**.
 This variable is not meant to be edited, since it is the only supported version.

 ## Mandatory variables